SAP-samples/teched2025-XP267/exercises/ex1/README.md

-## Exercise 1.2 Sub Exercise 2 Description
+## Exercise 1.2 Interact with App endpoints via SAP Automation Pilot

 After completing these steps you will have...